-If the answer is yes, it may be possible to attend UTSC on a student exchange.
+If the answer is yes, it may be possible to attend U of T Scarborough on a student exchange.
 Contact your home campus for more information about student exchange programs.

 Students from McGill University or the University of British Columbia

 These universities have a student exchange program with the University of Toronto, which is open to citizens and permanent residents of Canada.
-For more information, click here.
+Learn more about the program.

 Students at international universities

 For September entry, submit your application by June 2.
 Please complete the Non-degree application.
 It is your responsibility to consult with the appropriate offices at your home university to ensure that you are approved to study at U of T Scarborough.